timabell/timwise.co.uk/pages/recruiters.md

 tactics](http://www.brandonsavage.net/why-recruiters-are-bad-for-your-career/)
 to make life difficult and potentially jeopardise a good contract.

-The one tackled here is "multiple submission".
+The tactics addressed below are:

+1. "Multiple submission".
 This is where you end up with your CV landing on a client's desk from **two** different recruitment companies.
 I gather this can be the nail in the coffin of a contract even if the client was keen - who wants to be stuck in the middle of two recruiters fighting over the commission?!
+2. Requiring "references" that are actually just lead generation.

+# Multiple submission

-# Principles
+## Principles

 The first step is simple, which is **never agree verbally or otherwise to be put forward without first finding out who the client is**, and make sure you